Satyam-Singh0627/Smart-Attendance-System-Based-on-RFID/README.md

-# Smart Attendance System Based on RFID
+# Smart Attendance System Based on RFID and ESP8266

 An IoT-based attendance management system that uses RFID technology and ESP8266 NodeMCU to automate attendance recording and store data in Google Sheets for real-time monitoring and analysis.